 Grande Route Frames and Bicycles by Tout Terrain

 Due to space constraints, we need to clear out our Grande Route frames.
 Regular price for frame and fork was $1300.
 On sale for $900.00 This price is only for in stock frames.
-As of April, 2013 we have all sizes in stock.
+As of April, 2014 we have small, medium and large in stock.

 If you ride brevets, you know how difficult it is to find a bike with lively performance, space for large, comfortable tires, fenders, and set up to work with a dynamo lighting system.
 And of course nobody makes such a bike with extremely efficient and reliable disc brakes, right?
 Not until now.

 The Tout Terrain Grande Route has space for 700x35mm tires with plenty of fender clearance.
 Think of a racing bike but without all the annoyances like no tire and fender clearance, no way to mount a rear rack and lights.
 The Grande Route has a rear rack, built into the frame, just like a Silkroad.
 It uses disc brakes, drop bars, any type of shift levers, STI, Ergo, bar end or downtube, either a triple crank or a double, front and rear light mounts, attachment points for light wiring, dynamo hub of your choice, many gearing, crank length, saddle, headset and bottom bracket options.
 You decide.
 It's going to be your bike, you'll be riding it a very long way, so why shouldn't you have it just the way you like?